One Missed Call (2003 film): Plot

-While out at a pub with friends, Yoko Okazaki misses a call on her cellphone, but the caller ID says it's from herself.
-She and her friend Yumi Nakamura listen to Yoko's voice message, dated two days into the future, where she says it's starting to rain, followed by a horrendous scream.
-Two days later, Yumi receives a call from Yoko and realizes that Yoko is on the same routine as the voicemail.
-Yoko screams as she is violently thrown off an overpass onto a speeding train; her severed hand is seen dialing a number.
+While out at a mixer with friends, Yoko Okazaki misses a call on her cell phone, playing a peculiar ringtone different from her usual one, and notices the caller ID says it came from her own number.
+She and her friend Yumi Nakamura listen to the message left on the phone, dated two days into the future, and hear Yoko's voice say that it's starting to rain, followed by a horrendous scream.
+Two days later, Yumi gets a call from Yoko and realizes that Yoko is saying the words they heard in the voice mail.
+Yoko screams as she is violently thrown off an overpass onto a speeding train.
+Her severed hand is then seen dialing a number.
 Although authorities assume suicide, her schoolmates recall similar deaths that were preceded by voicemails.
-Yoko's boyfriend Kenji Kawai tells Yumi he got a voicemail from himself dated two days after.
-Kenji is pulled down an elevator shaft unexplainably and a red jawbreaker candy falls out of his mouth as his phone dials another number by itself.
+Yoko's new boyfriend Kenji Kawai tells Yumi he got a voicemail from himself dated two days later, with a timestamp two minutes from now.
+As Yumi looks on, Kenji is inexplicably pulled down an elevator shaft.
+As he bleeds to death on the bottom, a red jawbreaker falls out of his mouth as his phone dials another number by itself.

 A nervous Yumi invites her friend Natsumi Konishi to stay with her.
-Yumi turns both of their cell phones off, but Natsumi still receives a call from her own number.
-Rather than a voicemail, she is messaged a photo of her with a shadowy figure behind her.
-At their university, the media picks up on the story and offers Natsumi a chance to be exorcised on live TV.
+Yumi turns both of their cell phones off, but Natsumi still receives a call from her own number and receives a photo instead of a voice mail, showing herself with a shadowy figure behind her.
+The media picks up on the story and offers Natsumi a chance to be exorcised on live TV.
 Despite Yumi's protests, Natsumi anxiously agrees.

-Yumi meets Hiroshi Yamashita, a detective who has been investigating the curse that also claimed his sister Ritsuko.
-Yamashita shares that the next victim is called one minute after the previous death, and that the victims have red jawbreakers in their mouths.
+Yumi meets Hiroshi Yamashita, a detective who has been investigating the curse that also claimed the life of his sister Ritsuko.
+Yamashita shares that the next victim is called one minute after the previous death, and victims are found with red jawbreakers in their mouths.
 Their investigation leads them to a hospital which has since changed its building and number.
-Yumi recognizes a sound she heard before Kenji's death: a spritz from an asthma inhaler.
-They trace the autopsy records to a girl named Mimiko Mizunuma who had died from an asthma attack, with her mother Marie going missing.
+Yumi recognizes a sound she heard before Kenji's death as the spraying of an asthma inhaler.
+They trace the autopsy records to a girl named Mimiko Mizunuma who died from an asthma attack and whose mother Marie went missing.
 Ritsuko's journal shows that whenever Mimiko had an attack, her sister Nanako would suffer some injury at the same time.
-They suspect Munchausen syndrome by proxy, where a parent purposely makes a child sick so she can take care of her and be praised for it.
+They suspect that Marie had Munchausen syndrome by proxy and harmed her own children for attention.